 Red Rocks Cut Cask

-When you pour a glass of Red Rocks Cut Cask, it’s easy to focus on its rich flavor or smooth finish.
-But at Red Rocks Spirits, we discovered there’s more to the story.
-How we craft Red Rocks Cut Cask ensures we’re preserving our planet for future generations of whiskey lovers.
+When you pour a glass of Red Rocks Cut Cask, it’s easy to get lost in its rich flavor or smooth finish.
+But when Red Rocks Spirits found out how whiskey was made, we thought it was a little f*cked up.
+So, we make Red Rocks Cut Cask a little differently.

 The Journey to the Perfect Blend

-Creating Red Rocks Cut Cask wasn’t just about making a great-tasting spirit—it was about getting it right.
-We tested hundreds of blends, tweaking and refining until we discovered the perfect balance of flavor, aroma, and character.
+Creating Red Rocks Cut Cask wasn’t just about making a kick-ass whiskey.
+It was about doing it a little better.
+We tested hundreds of blends, tweaking and refining until we discovered the perfect balance of flavor, scent, and character, while also making some big breaks from tradition.
+While a little risky in the whiskey industry, we love adventure, and what could be a better adventure than pissing off a bunch of traditionalists that wish it was still the 1800s?

 Why Sustainability in Whiskey Matters

-For example, a whiskey aged using alternative methods might not legally qualify as “straight whiskey” or even “bourbon,” even if its flavor profile rivals those categories.
-These restrictions create confusion for consumers and stifle innovation in an industry that thrives on creativity.
+For example, a whiskey aged using alternative methods might not legally qualify as “straight whiskey” or “bourbon,” even if its flavor profile is the same.

-At Red Rocks Spirits, we’re proud to push boundaries and advocate for clearer, more inclusive labeling standards that recognize and celebrate innovation.
-Transparency is key, and we believe whiskey lovers deserve to know the story behind their bottle.
-When you see "Whiskey with Natural Flavor" on your bottle of Red Rocks Cut Cask (We were required to put that on our label because it didn't fit the category correctly.), know that the flavor is 100% natural oak wood.
-The same thing a barrel is made of.
+At Red Rocks Spirits, we’re proud to push boundaries and advocate for and celebrate innovation.
+That being said, when you see "Whiskey with Natural Flavor" on your bottle of Red Rocks Cut Cask, we were required to put that on our label because it didn't fit the category correctly.
+Know that the "flavor" is 100% natural oak wood.
+You know, what a barrel is made of.

 The Honest Truth

-At Red Rocks Spirits, we didn't set out to be a sustainable company.
-In fact, we didn't realize how big of a problem whiskey production was for the environment until we ventured into whiskey ourselves.
+At Red Rocks Spirits, we didn't set out to be a "sustainable" company, but if we can do better while still offering a superior product, we will.
 Do we strive for sustainability in all we do?
 Yes.
 Does it always work out that way?
-No. We will always choose the sustainable option whenever possible, but our goal is, and always will be, to provide the highest quality spirits at an affordable cost.
+No. We will always choose the sustainable option whenever possible, but our goal is, and always will be, to provide the highest quality spirits.
 While we're not perfect, we'll always deliver our best to you!
-Get the best delivered to you by shopping our spirits collection online!